-At Home Kids Machine Sewing will teach our students (3rd grade & up) how to sew stuffed animals, bags, room decorations, fashion accessories and even clothing using a sewing machine & fabric.
-In each 6 week sessions, we will teach our students how to make 2 different sewing projects.
+At Home Kids Machine Sewing will teach our students (8 years old & up) how to sew stuffed animals, bags, room decorations, fashion accessories and even clothing using a sewing machine & fabric.

-Our Live video instruction classes will take place for 1 hour each week and will also include guidance for continued sewing after the live instruction.
+Our Live video instruction classes will take place for 1.5 hour twice a week and will also include guidance for continued sewing after the live instruction, if needed.
 In addition, the class recording will be available to each enrolled student following the class.

 Please note: Supplies are not included in the price of the class.

 You can purchase your own supplies or order from us.
 Check project schedule tab for what you need.

 There are written patterns and tutorials that will accompany each sew project.
 They will be emailed to you after you sign up.
 They will need to be printed prior to the class start.

 Siblings must sign up separately & there is a 20% discount.
 2 & 3 siblings can easily share one sewing machine for the classes.

 This beginner sewing class will briefly go over threading the machine, threading the bobbin, winding the bobbin & operating the machine properly.